ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Results and Analysis

 \subsection{Main Results}

 As illustrated in Table \ref{tab:main table}, we provide the detailed performance of diverse LLMs over WritingBench.
-LLMs trained with our ACE-RL framework significantly outperform baseline methods across all domains and requirements.
-Specifically, our trained Qwen-2.5-7B-instruct achieves an overall score of \textbf{78.57}, significantly surpassing its original model (57.04), SFT method (62.11), and LLM-as-a-Judge RL method (70.28).
-For reasoning models, our trained Qwen-3-4B-thinking even shows better performance, with an average score of \textbf{82.56}, outperforming scores of the original one (72.43) and LLM-as-a-Judge RL baseline (79.65).
+On average, LLMs trained with our ACE-RL framework surpass the original ones, SFT, and LLM-as-a-Judge RL by 21.03\%, 18.63\%, and 7.61\%.
 These substantial improvements underscore the critical role of our instruction-adaptive reward mechanism in boosting the long-form writing capabilities of LLMs.
-We present cases of thinking processes and responses in Appendix C.
+We present cases of model responses in Appendix \ref{res}.

 Notably, our method proves highly competitive even when compared with leading proprietary systems and specialized writing models.
-Our Qwen-3-4B-thinking model (\textbf{82.56}) not only outperforms proprietary LLMs like Claude-3-7-sonnet (78.48) and GPT-4o (74.46), but also surpasses writing-enhanced models like LongWriter-Zero-32B (80.30), LongWriter-llama3.1-8B (58.01), and LongWriter-glm-9B (62.94).
+Our Qwen3-8B model (\textbf{84.22}) not only outperforms proprietary LLMs like Gemini-2.5-pro-preview (83.05) and GPT-4o (74.46), but also surpasses writing-enhanced models like LongWriter-Zero-32B (80.30), LongWriter-llama3.1-8B (58.01), and LongWriter-glm-9B (62.94).
 Moreover, we discover that model scale is not the primary determinant of long-form generation quality.
-Even our trained Qwen-2.5-1.5B-instruct models (\textbf{75.68}) can achieve higher performance than Qwen-2.5-72B-instruct (65.28) and Llama-3.3-70b-instruct (50.43), suggesting that a better training paradigm may be more critical to unlock better long-form generation performance.
+Even our trained Qwen2.5-3B-instruct models (\textbf{78.97}) can achieve higher performance than Qwen2.5-72B-instruct (65.28) and Llama-3.3-70b-instruct (50.43), suggesting that a better training paradigm may be more critical to unlock better long-form generation performance.

-To further validate our method, we report the pairwise ``win-tie-loss" rate of our models against six baselines on the Arena-Write benchmark.
+To further validate our method across different evaluation paradigms, we report the pairwise "win-tie-loss" rate of our models against six baselines on the Arena-Write benchmark.
 As shown in Table \ref{tab:arena}, our method demonstrates a decisive advantage in preference evaluations.
-Our trained Qwen-3-4B-thinking model achieves a remarkable win rate of 67.73\% when compared with six strong baselines, including larger-scale models or proprietary systems, underscoring the success of our ACE-RL framework in unlocking the long-form generation capability of LLMs.
+Our trained Qwen3-8B model achieves a remarkable win rate of 77.39\% when compared with six strong baselines, including larger-scale models or proprietary systems, underscoring the success of our ACE-RL framework in unlocking the long-form generation capability of LLMs.